-The Price Relative compares the performance of one security to another with a ratio chart.
-This indicator is also known as the Relative Strength Comparative.
-Often, the Price Relative is used to compare the performance of a stock against a benchmark index, such as the S&P 500.
+The Price Relative indicator compares the performance of one security to another with a ratio chart.
+This indicator is also known as the Relative Strength indicator or sometimes the Relative Strength Comparative.
+Often, the Price Relative indicator is used to compare the performance of a stock against a benchmark index, such as the S&P 500.
 Chartists can also use the Price Relative to compare the performance of a stock to its sector or industry group.
 This makes it possible to determine if a stock is leading or lagging its peers.
-The Price Relative can also be used to find stocks that are holding up better during a broad market decline or showing weakness during a broad market advance.
+The Price Relative indicator can also be used to find stocks that are holding up better during a broad market decline or showing weakness during a broad market advance.

-Note: A ratio ticker symbol is used to create a Price Relative chart.
-A ratio symbol consists of two ticker symbols joined together with a colon character (e.g., "IBM:$SPX", "$INDU:$GOLD").
+Note: At StockCharts.com, a ratio ticker symbol is used to create a Price Relative indicator.
+A ratio symbol consists of two ticker symbols joined together with a colon character (e.g., “IBM:$SPX”, “$INDU:$GOLD”).
 The value of a ratio ticker symbol is equal to the close of the first symbol divided by the close of the second symbol.

 Price Relative = Base Security / Comparative Security